tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 ### App configuration

-On the last step of app creation, you will be prompted to enter a bit of configuration.
+On the last step of app creation, we ask you to enter a bit of configuration.

 #### App Name